 The fact that our boat was called Thunderstruck was the first indication we were in for a good time.

-It was a bright, warm morning as my family stood at Airlie Beach’s Abell Point Marina, checking in for our day-long excursion through the spectacular Whitsunday Islands.
-As we typed our information into iPads, Ocean Rafting’s young crew of easy-going Aussies with sun-streaked hair cracked jokes with the crowd, handing out wetsuits as we got set to head out.
+It was a bright, warm morning as my family stood at Abell Point Marina in Australia’s Airlie Beach, checking in for our highly anticipated Whitsunday Islands tour.
+As we typed our information into iPads, Ocean Rafting’s young crew of easy-going Aussies with sun-streaked hair cracked jokes with the crowd, handing out wetsuits as we got set to head out for a day of adventure.

 The lemon-yellow inflatable vessels we’d be spending the day on only hold about 30 people, so it was quick for us to all hop on and get sorted—a nice change from many tourist operations.
-Some people sat on benches sheltered from the blazing sun, while others like me chose to prop ourselves up on the side and wrap a rope around our hands to ensure we didn’t end up going for an unplanned swim.
-A safety briefing that doubled as a comedy routine was up next, the skipper turned up the stereo to set the soundtrack for our day, and then just like that we were off, speeding toward the islands.
+Some sat on benches sheltered from the blazing sun, while other guests including yours-truly propped ourselves up on the side and wrapped a rope around our hands to ensure we didn’t end up going for an unplanned swim.
+A safety briefing that doubled as a comedy routine was up next, the skipper turned up the stereo to set the soundtrack for our day, and then just like that we were off, speeding away from Airlie Beach to Whitehaven Beach.

 The Whitsundays are home to 74 islands, which all look like lush, green mountains jutting out of the spectacularly turquoise water.
-Some are home to resorts, including Hamilton, Long, Daydream and Hayman Island, while others are completely uninhabited.
+Islands including Hamilton, Long, Daydream and Hayman Island host luxe resorts, while others are completely uninhabited.
 It was those untouched ones we were after today.

 It took about half an hour to glide over the glass-like, calm sea toward Whitsunday Island, which was our first stop.
 The breeze off the water kept us cool as we scanned the horizon for any sign of a whale or dolphin pod, and our skipper slowed down a few times so we could get a closer look at the large turtles, who would occasionally peek their dark heads out of the ocean before lazily disappearing again without a trace.